runzhe-yang/runzhe-yang.github.io/_pages/about.md

 My name is **Yang, Runzhe (杨润哲)**.
 The Chinese character “润” means nourishing or abundant, while “哲” was chosen by my parents with the hope that I would always think rationally and calmly.
 Alternatively, you can call me *Reiny (Yang)* directly.

-I am currently a first-year phase I/M.Sc. student majoring in Stochastics & Finance at Ph.D. program of *[Berlin Mathematical School(HU/TU/FU)](https://www.math-berlin.de/about-bms)*, supervised by *[Prof. Dr. Peter K. Friz](https://page.math.tu-berlin.de/~friz/)*, on the way of being a probabilist.
+I am currently a first-year phase I/M.Sc. student majoring in Stochastics & Finance at Ph.D. program of *[Berlin Mathematical School(HU/TU/FU)](https://www.math-berlin.de/about-bms)*, supervised by *[Prof. Dr. Peter Friz](https://page.math.tu-berlin.de/~friz/)*, on the way of being a probabilist.
 Prior to that, I got my B.Sc. degree at *[the School of Mathematics and Statistics](http://maths.whu.edu.cn/Englishversion/index.htm)*, *[Wuhan University](https://en.whu.edu.cn/)*.
 During my undergraduate period, I was very fortune to work with *[Prof. Dr. Maximilian Nitzschner](https://www.math.hkust.edu.hk/~mnitzschner/)* at *[Department of Mathematics](https://www.math.hkust.edu.hk/), [The Hong Kong University of Science and Technology](https://hkust.edu.hk/)*.

 I was born in Chaoshan region and grew up in Huizhou, Guangdong in Southern China.